The History of The Museum of Witchcraft

 Williamson's magical education continued in Rhodesia where he went to work on a tobacco plantation.
 It was here that realised that the principles of village witchcraft are universal - the African witchdoctors were using similar techniques to English wayside witches.

 In 1930 Williamson returned to Britain where his study of the occult was now becoming known.
 He was meeting and exchanging letters with the country's leading experts including Wallis Budge of the British Museum, anthropologist Margaret Murray, and historian Montague Summers.

 In 1938 he was approached by MI6, to work as an undercover agent collecting data on the occult interests of leading military personnel in Nazi Germany.

 Cecil's involvement with MI6 and the occult continued through World War II and his occult knowledge was apparently used to lure Rudolf Hess to fly to Scotland.

-The museum opened in 1951 and Gardner was employed as 'resident witch'.
+The museum opened in July 1951 with Gardner in attendance as 'resident witch'.
 Gardner courted publicity and succeeded in persuading several newspapers journalists to cover witchcraft along with radio and television stations.
 This publicity coincided with the repeal of the Witchcraft Act in 1951.